Chairman’s Statement of Compliance with the QCA Corporate Governance Code.

 Further information about the Directors’ experience, skills, capabilities and personal qualities is published on our website.
 The Directors attend industry forums and conferences, in addition to maintaining strong links within the minerals and investment communities through regular networking.
 The Company subscribes to minerals and mining publications for internal use and Directors are encouraged to maintain individual continuing professional education programmes in their respective disciplines.

-In addition to its COO and oil and gas technical advisers (about whom further details can be found here), the Company retains the services of auditors in the UK and in Greenland, a Nomad, broker and solicitors (see Advisers.)
+In addition to its COO and oil and gas technical advisers (about whom further details can be found here), the Company retains the services of auditors in the UK, a Nomad, broker and solicitors (see Advisers.)

 Internal evaluation of the Board and individual Directors is undertaken on an ad-hoc basis in the form of peer appraisal and discussions.
 A further evaluation, in the form of a questionnaire-type assessment tool will be undertaken this coming year.

 Individual appraisals will be used to identify key corporate targets relevant to each Director, as well as personal targets appropriate to their role within the Company.
 From these reviews, the Board will determine what changes may need to be implemented to current roles and processes.